isogenous/isogenous.github.io/annotated-time-war.md

 use-site-title: true
 ---

 This is very much a work in progress.
-If I've missed anything, or if you want to help out, let me know through either filing an <a href="https://github.com/isogenous/isogenous.github.io/issues">issue</a>, a <a href="https://github.com/isogenous/isogenous.github.io/pulls">PR</a> or DM me on <a href="https://twitter.com/buzhix3">twitter</a>
+If I've missed anything, or if you want to help out, let me know through either filing an <a href="https://github.com/isogenous/isogenous.github.io/issues">issue</a>, a <a href="https://github.com/isogenous/isogenous.github.io/pulls">PR</a> or drop me an email at oiuoyt@gmail.com

 {% for chapter in site.data.chapter_title %}